ObjectiveTruth/objectivetruth.github.io/_posts/2014-06-05-ui-mega-patch-1-12-part-i.md

 - burns
 - xml
 ---
-##Intro

-Haven't written a post in a while since I've been so busy on this update.
-I got recharged by having a couple new downloaders (that weren't close friends) and had a lot of feedback on user experience.

 Here are few topics that I've been reading up on that are quite interesting

+I got recharged by having a couple new downloaders (that weren't close friends) and had a lot of feedback on user experience

+Haven't written a post in a while since I've been so busy on this update

 ##KenBurnsView